Start Your Success!

-Customer Service Specialist (CSS) is a certification that validates one’s work skills through employability concepts.
-Though developed to meet the role of an evolving service-oriented electronics technician, CSS is relevant to every industry, employer, and employee.
-Topics included are safety, ethics, respect, teamwork, communication, telephone and email techniques, problem-solving, interpersonal relationships, and sales and marketing.
+Customer Service Specialist (CSS) Certification validates one’s work skills through employability concepts.
+Developed to meet the role of an evolving service-oriented society, CSS is relevant to every industry, employer, and employee.
+Topics included are safety, ethics, respect, teamwork, communication techniques and methodology, email, problem-solving, interpersonal relationships, and sales and marketing.

 Microsoft Office Specialist (MOS)

 Certification provides proficiency in one or more Office programs.
 Learn the skills needed to get the most out of Office.
 Course provides a deep dive into Word, Excel, PowerPoint,Access and Outlook. and Holding a MOS certification can earn an entry-level business employee as much as $16,000 more in annual salary than uncertified peers.

 Furthermore, earning the MOS certification can help you qualify for a variety of positions including Office Manager, Executive Assistant, Administrative Assistant, IT Support Technician, SharePoint Specialist, Database Specialist, Workbook Developer and Research Analyst.

 Contact Center Professional (CCP) Course training prepares enrollees for call center, help desk, customer service and technical support employment.
 The Certified Contact Center Professional (CCCP) certification is officially recognized by the RCCSP Professional Education Alliance and its members.